Pages

 Thursday 12 October 2017

-A Flash of Inspiration - That Moment!
+A Flash of Inspiration - That Moment! by Martin White

 Life Unfinished was published recently, after a gestation of some twelve years.
 It is a fictionalised biography of the Austrian composer, Franz Schubert, exploring his problematical relationships, his sexuality, the places he visited, and, of course, his music!
 To many people that would sound esoteric, overly intellectual, a topic hard to sell in today’s cut-throat market.
 How was it that I chose it as the subject of my first novel?

-I’d always hoped that at some point of my life I’d have time to begin writing creatively.
+I’d always hoped that at some point in my life I’d have time to begin writing creatively.
 Indeed, my parents had planted the seed by telling me, half-jokingly, that they had chosen my name, “Martin White,” because it sounded like a novelist’s.
 I’m not sure they were right, but the idea stayed with me!
 As I approached my fifties and a long-planned early retirement, therefore, my thoughts turned to whether I was up to the challenge and what I would write about.
 In the event, my choice of subject – that eureka moment when I realised what I simply HAD to write about – came easily.

 I had always loved the music of Schubert.
 As a small boy, I remember hearing his music on the Proms and being overwhelmingly intrigued by the idea of an “Unfinished” Symphony.
 In later life, I collected more and more CDs of his symphonies, quartets, songs, and piano sonatas – so much so, that he became my favourite composer.
 But what was it that I actually LIKED about that music?
 A realisation grew that there was something about its very ambiguity which attracted me – how light followed shade, joy was inflected with sadness and vice versa, and how major was so often juxtaposed with minor.
 On the one hand, there was an avoidance (evasion) of the strict structural rigour of composers like Beethoven and Bach, and yet, on the other, an ability to express great ranges of emotion - sometimes explosively so.